-Spain was badly affected by the global financial crisis and resulting property market crash, with house prices dropping by as much as 30%.
+Spain suffered during the global financial crisis and ensuing property market crash.
+House prices dropped by as much as 30%.
 Nearly a decade on, there are signs that the recovery is finally underway, with indices showing year-on-year price increases in major cities and resorts, and an overall national rise of 4% in 2017.

 Transaction numbers are increasing too, with data from the National Institute of Statistics showing sales increased by 16% in 2017.